 Past performance is no guarantee of future returns.
 The performance of an index is not an exact representation of any particular investment, as you cannot invest directly in an index.

 Source: Bloomberg indices: Global Aggregate Credit Average OAS Index, Global Aggregate Supranational Index, US Aggregate Corporate Average OAS Index, Euro Aggregate Corporate Average OAS Index, Sterling Aggregate Corporate Average OAS Index, US Aggregate ABS Average OAS Index, US Aggregate CMBS Average OAS Index, Global High Yield Average OAS Index.
 J.P.
 Morgan EMBI Global Diversified IG Sovereign Spread Index, J.P.
 Morgan EMBI Global Diversified HY Sovereign Spread Index.
-As at 31 August 2022.
+Data from 31 March 2023 to 28 April 2023.

 Emerging market bond spreads

 Sources: Bloomberg, JP Morgan and Vanguard, 29 May 2020 to 28 April 2023.